EbukaAmadiObi/LogiClock/README.md

 To keep the report short, the process of designing the basic clock will not be outlined.
 Only the additional features described above will be explained in detail.

 ## 1. The Motherboard
-In order to expand from the original simple 24-hour clock in Lab 4, a more complex set of circuits was necessary.
+In order to expand from the original simple 24-hour clock, a more complex set of circuits was necessary.
 To keep everything simple and organised, the motherboard was divided into sections, each section fulfilling a particular purpose.